 Two year program open to high school juniors and seniors.
 Taught on the Coconino Community College Campus, Flagstaff, Arizona.

 The Veterinary Assistant course is designed to provide fundamental knowledge and basic skills needed to work in a veterinary setting.
 The student will be able to take the knowledge and skills obtained and be an effective, functional employee.
-These classes will also introduce students to different career paths within the veterinary field, whether they want to obtain employent straight after high school, continue on to a two year Veterinary Technican program, or on to an eight year plan for an undergraduate degree and veterinary school.
+These classes will also introduce students to different career paths within the veterinary field, whether they want to obtain employment straight after high school, continue on to a two year Veterinary Technic an program, or for an undergraduate degree and veterinary school.

 One year program open to high school sophomores, juniors and seniors.
 Taught at the CAVIAT Central Campus - Flagstaff.